-If you experience pain between your shoulder blades and there is no other logical explanation—like overdoing it at the gym—it may be gallstones, according to Johns Hopkins Medicine.
-These tend to be most painful at night, especially if you’ve eaten a fatty meal.
+If you experience pain between your shoulder blades and there is no other logical explanation—like overdoing it during your workout—it may be gallstones, according to Johns Hopkins Medicine.
+These tend to be most painful at night, especially if you've eaten a fatty meal.

 "Gallstones are the product of cholesterol and bile, and this may result in infection, irritation, and inflammation," says Rudolph Bedford, MD, a gastroenterologist at Providence Saint John's Health Center in Santa Monica.
 "Gallbladder removal is one of the most common surgeries in the U.S. and is the main treatment for removing gallstones."